 Register as a New Patient

-Sandy Lane Surgery extends a warm welcome to new patients who live within our practice area.
-You can see if you fall within our area by entering your postcode in the catchment area tool opposite.
+Sandy Lane Surgery extends a warm welcome to new patients who live within our practice area; you can see if you fall within our area by entering your postcode in the catchment area tool below.

 To register you will need to complete and return a registration form along with two forms of identification.